The ALTI Mission

 ALTI aims to give individual investors greater access to institutional-quality private equity opportunities.
 ALTI does this by means of innovative financial structuring and strategic partnerships with leading investment managers.

-Exposure to Private Equity Investment Opportunities
+Private Market Investment Opportunities

 SEC Modernizes the Accredited Investor Definition